KILTprotocol/docs/docs/concepts/04_asset_dids.md

 A list of Ethereum chain IDs (which are used as reference) can be found on [chainlist.org][chainlist].

-### Asset namespace, Asset reference and Asset Identifier
+### Asset Namespace, Asset Reference and Asset Identifier

 Similarly to their chain counterparts, asset *namespaces* are used to distinguish among different asset classes that might live within the same environment.
 In the case of NFTs for instance, a smart contract could support both ERC20 (fungible) and ERC721 (non-fungible) tokens, hence the namespace is used to distinguish between the two token types.